verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 The following options are available when VPR's legalizer is invoked to reconstruct a clustering and placement solution from a flat placement file (see :ref:`Flat Placement File Format<vpr_flat_placement_file>`).

-.. note:: Use :option:`vpr --legalize` and `vpr --flat_place_file <file>` to invoke the legalizer and specify an input flat placement file.
+.. note:: Use :option:`vpr --legalize` and :option:`vpr --flat_place_file <file>` to invoke the legalizer and specify an input flat placement file.

 .. option:: --write_fixed_clusters <file>